 Div 2 of 4 teams (AMS, RLC Pioneers, BOG, Wanderers) each playing the other once with no final.

-The ACA is introducing 2 fixtures per calendar week for Div 1 teams in order to reduce pers commitments and time away from units.
+The ACA is introducing 2 fixtures per calendar week for Div 1 teams in order to reduce personnel commitments and time away from units.

+Fixtures must be played on the date stated and any change to this must be agreed by the ACA beforehand.

 Div 2 teams will play 1 fixture per calendar week but match Div 1 Power Cup schedule.